Custom inference endpoint Warp supports **custom inference endpoints** for users who want to power Warp's agents with any OpenAI-compatible inference endpoint — a model router, hosted gateway, or internal infrastructure they already run. This lets you route AI requests through your preferred provide

 When you use a custom inference endpoint:

-- Data retention is determined by your endpoint provider and any upstream model providers they route to.
+- Data retention on the provider side is determined by your endpoint provider and any upstream model providers they route to.

 - Warp cannot enforce ZDR for requests sent through a custom inference endpoint.